Putin and the Psychology of Nuclear Brinkmanship

 September 2023 No Comments

-Speakers: Dr. Rose McDermott (Brown University); Dr. Paul Slovic (Brown University)
+Speakers: Dr. Rose McDermott (Brown University) and Dr. Paul Slovic (Brown University)

 Date: 28 September 2023